dresdner353/jbhasd/API.md

 This program will start with full white shown for 2 seconds, then a gradual fade to a random colour, turn off for 2 seconds and then fast fade to green and repeat

 ### Programming Addressable RGB Strips
 RGB strips can by reprogrammed on demand by setting a new value for the program.
-This is the same prnciple as used with programming of RGB strips except the program syntax is different.
+This is the same principle as used with programming of RGB strips except the program syntax is different.

 ```
 curl -XPOST 'http://192.168.12.186/control' -d '